francoriottini/francoriottini.github.io/_pages/about.md

 I hold a Bachelor's degree in Economics from the Universidad Nacional del Litoral [(UNL)](https://www.fce.unl.edu.ar/), where I completed a thesis on the Argentine agro-industrial sector, its exports, and comparative advantages in trade with the European Union.

 Since 2024, I have been teaching an introductory economics course, which you can explore [here](https://github.com/francoriottini/EcoIUdeSA).
+In 2025 Maria Victoria Rosino joined me as a co-teacher.
+We are currently working on a project to improve the course's content and make it more interactive for students.
+You can find his slides [here](https://github.com/francoriottini/EcoIUdeSA).

 ## For more info